Rob Davis

 Speaker Mask

 Rob Davis is a Design Director and Creative Director with over 20 years of experience across AAA, mobile, PC, and console.
-His recent work focuses on the intersection of AI and game design — as a Creative Director he is using AI tools for prototyping games, and is researching new ways to design NPCs.
-As Studio Design Director at TreesPlease Games, he integrated AI tools into design and content pipelines, as Design Director at Take-Two he designed Lucasfilm-approved AI systems for a Star Wars title, and as Creative Director at Playniac he created AIs in games for the BBC and Channel 4.
-Rob has directed gameplay on titles ranging from Star Wars: Hunters (NaturalMotion/Zynga/Take-Two) to the award-winning Longleaf Valley, founded indie studio Playniac, and has been a BAFTA Games Awards juror and top-50 rated speaker at GDC.
+His recent work at Wild Loop Games focuses on the intersection of AI and game design — using AI tools for prototyping games and researching approaches to runtime AI.
+As Studio Design Director at TreesPlease Games, he integrated AI tools into design and content pipelines, as Design Director at Take-Two he designed Lucasfilm-approved AI systems for a Star Wars title, and as Creative Director at Playniac he created games for the BBC and Channel 4, as well as indie games on Xbox and PlayStation.
+Rob has directed gameplay on titles ranging from Star Wars: Hunters to the award-winning Longleaf Valley, founded indie studio Playniac, and has been a BAFTA Games Awards juror and top-rated speaker at GDC.
 He lives in London.

 Rob Davis is speaking at the following session/s